-- Carefully review any contract you are asked to sign. - If there are things you can't agree with, black them out and initial the blackouts before you sign. - Make sure you keep a copy of your contract. - Engineers are NOT covered by the Employment Standards Act ensure that all aspects your employment and compensation (hours, holidays, vacation, leaves, termination) are spelled out in your contract. - Make sure the process for review and advancement is clearly understood.
+- Review any contract you are asked to sign. - If there are things you can't agree with, black them out and initial the blackouts before you sign. - Make sure you keep a copy of your contract. - Make sure the process for review and advancement is clearly understood.
 Your first review should be within 6 months.